zachsui/zachsui.github.io/_pages/about.md

 ### About Me

 **Update (Feb 2022):** Hi there, my name is Zach Sui (隋欣航 in Chinese).
-I am a Staff Software Engineer in Test at [Okta](https://www.okta.com).
+Now I am working as Staff Software Engineer in Test at [Okta](https://www.okta.com).
 Before joining Okta, I was working as a Lead Automation Engineer at [Cvent](https://www.cvent.com) from 2016 to 2021.
 I also worked as an Associate Softwaare Engineer at [The Advisory Board Company](https://www.advisory.com/) from July 2015 to Jan 2016.

 &nbsp;

 ### My Background
-I earned my Master degree in Electrical Computer Engineering from [The State University of New York, University at Buffalo](https://www.buffalo.edu/) in 2015, and I got my Bachlor degree in Electrical Information Engineering from [Beijing University of Technology](https://www.bjut.edu.cn/) in 2013.
+Now I am pursuing my Master degree of Computer Science at [The Georgia Institute of Technology](https://www.cc.gatech.edu) (Expected graduation: June 2025).
+I earned my Master degree in Electrical Engineering from [The State University of New York, University at Buffalo](https://www.buffalo.edu/) in 2015, and I got my Bachlor degree in Electrical Information Engineering from [Beijing University of Technology](https://www.bjut.edu.cn/) in 2013.
 After undergraduate study, I worked as a Software R&D Engineer at Financial Business Department of [Datang Telecom Technology](https://www.datang.com/).

 &nbsp;